-According to academic research, you should own at least 10 stocks in your portfolio to achieve a 90% diversification, and if you own 20 to 30 stocks, your portfolio will perform better than average.
+According to four academic research papers, you should own at least 10 stocks to achieve 90% diversification.
+If you own 20 to 30 stocks, your portfolio will perform better than average.

 What is portfolio management?

 Portfolio management is selecting and controlling a portfolio of assets to achieve a given financial goal.
 The selection of stocks, bonds, mutual funds, and other securities for inclusion in a portfolio can be based on quantitative and qualitative factors.

 Portfolio diversification is an important aspect of portfolio management as it reduces risk by spreading it across several asset classes.
 This is done by selecting a combination of stocks with low correlations, allowing for greater protection against market volatility and reducing the overall risk in the portfolio.